skalenetwork/skale-consensus/docs/block_signature_verification.md

 Here $Blake3Hash$ is 256-bit version of Blake3 hash algorithm.

-### 1.3 BlockProposalGeneration.
+### 1.3 BlockProposal generation algorithm.

-During the proposal phase, the block proposer first generates an unsigned proposal.
+During the proposal phase, the block proposer will:

+* generates an unsigned proposal.
 The unsigned proposal is composed of proposal JSON header and the list of binary transactions.
+* compute $EcdsaProposerSignature$ of the proposal

-Once the unsigned proposal is generated, the block proposer will compute EcdsaProposerSignature and add it to proposal JSON header.
+* add it to proposal JSON header.

 ## 2 Block proposal DaThresholdSignature